Advancing the nonprofit marketing & charitable fundraising community since 1982

 Information to help your organization comply with DMA member guidelines

-January 2018 — The General Data Protection Regulation (GDPR) is in effect for organizations active in the EU on May 25, 2018 and replaces the European Data Protection Directive in all EU member states.
+January 2018 — The General Data Protection Regulation (GDPR) is in effect for organizations active in the EU as of May 25, 2018 and replaces the European Data Protection Directive in all EU member states.
 The GDPR does not exempt nonprofit organizations, which collect a great deal of personal information and must comply with the GDPR.
 The fines are very steep: 4% of annual turnover or 20 million euros, whichever higher.
-Take time now to review the key steps needed for compliance.
 Please note that this update does not replace legal advice — please review the GDPR and its impact with your own legal counsel.
 If you have questions or require assistance, contact DMANF’s Senny Boone.
 The key points in this document were developed in conjunction with the Email Experience Council.

 With the passage of the Comprehensive Tax Reform bill, we fear less individual contributions to charity.
 The charitable deduction remains, but not for everyone.
 Since the standard deduction is doubled for individuals ($12,000) and for married couples ($24,000), it translates to fewer itemizers and as such those who may claim the charitable deduction.
 According to Congress’ Joint Committee on Taxation, charitable giving may decline by as much as $15 billion per year.
 The DMANF and many other organizations sought an amendment for a universal charitable tax deduction — even for itemizers.
 We are grateful to the organizations who sent letters in support of the amendment.
 Oklahoma Senator James Lankford’s universal charitable deduction amendment did not make it into the final version of the bill due to its high cost of over $220 billion.
 It remains to be seen when and if another legislative vehicle will be offered so that a change can be made.
 For now, charities must track impact on year-over-year giving.
 The number of individuals who itemize will be impacted by the changes to the SALT deductions at the local level and the mortgage interest deduction cap.
 The Unrelated Business Income Tax on royalty income for the use of an organization’s name and logo was removed from the final version of the bill.
 The final version of the bill also preserves historic tax credits.
 DMANF continues its work to secure a universal charitable tax deduction.